 Barrier methods include condoms, diaphragms, contraceptive sponges and cervical caps.
 They physically block sperm from reaching and fertilizing the egg.

 Condoms are worn over the penis during sexual intercourse (male condom) or inserted into the vagina before penetration (female condom).
 While most male condoms are made of latex, polyurethane and natural membrane condoms are interesting options for those with latex allergies.
 With the exception of natural membrane condoms, male and female condoms protect against most sexually transmitted and blood-borne infections (STBBIs).

 Contraceptive sponges, cervical caps, and diaphragms should be used with spermicide.
 To be effective, they must be placed over the cervix prior to penetration, and should be left in place for several hours after intercourse.
 These methods do not protect against STBBIs.

-This category includes oral contraceptive pills, (also known as the pill or birth control pills), vaginal rings, contraceptive patches, injectable contraception, and hormone intrauterine devices (IUDs).
+This category includes oral contraceptive pills, (also known as the pill or birth control pills), vaginal rings, contraceptive patches, injectable contraception, hormonal implant, and hormonal intrauterine devices (IUDs).
 Each method involves the administration (gradual or not) of hormones that prevent ovulation or the implantation of a fertilized egg in the uterus.
 They do not protect against STBBIs.

 Birth control pills (the most popular form of hormonal contraception), along with vaginal rings and contraceptive patches, deliver two hormones, namely estrogen and progestin.
 These methods of birth control are highly effective and offer many advantages, including: